St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly preparation for the 21st-century.

 Assistant Professor of Systematic Theology

-After his Computer Science undergraduate degree (University of Exeter) and several years as a BBC software engineer in London, Dr. Aspray left for a new career in academic theology.
-He first completed two Master’s degrees, one in Biblical Studies at Regent College, and the other in Systematic Theology at the University of Cambridge.
-He remained at Cambridge for his PhD in philosophy of religion, now published as Ricœur at the Limits of Philosophy (CUP: 2022).
-He then spent four years teaching and researching at the University of Oxford before joining the faculty of St. Mary’s in 2023.
+After studying Computer Science and working as a BBC software engineer in London, Dr. Aspray left to embark on a new career.
+He first completed two master’s degrees, one in Biblical Studies at Regent College and another in Systematic Theology at the University of Cambridge.
+He remained at Cambridge for his PhD, now published as Ricœur at the Limits of Philosophy (CUP: 2022).
+He then researched and taught at the University of Oxford for four years before joining the faculty of St. Mary’s in 2023.

-Dr. Aspray is a philosophical theologian interested in the way Christian belief and practice interact with the concerns and questions of contemporary Western society.
+Dr. Aspray is interested in the way Christian faith impacts the concerns and questions of contemporary society.
+He has described his method for the encounter between theology and everyday life in “Theology as Cultural Witness.”
 His current research project focuses on the Christian ethics of refugees and immigration.
-He is passionate about making theology accessible and relevant to the lives of those without an academic background, both Christian and non-Christian.

 Courses Taught